-3.1 Learners in Grades 10 and 11 will be promoted from grade to grade if they have offered and completed the School Based Assessment, Practical Assessment Tasks, where applicable, Oral Assessment Tasks and end of the year examination requirements in not fewer than seven (7) subjects as contemplated in the policy document, National Protocol for Assessment Grades R-12 and the Curriculum and Assessment Policy Statements of the various subjects listed, (Refer to CAPS policy Annexure A).
+- 3.1 Learners in Grades 10 and 11 will be promoted from grade to grade if they have offered and completed the School Based Assessment, Practical Assessment Tasks, where applicable, Oral Assessment Tasks and end of the year examination requirements in not fewer than seven (7) subjects as contemplated in the policy document, National Protocol for Assessment Grades R-12 and the Curriculum and Assessment Policy Statements of the various subjects listed, (Refer to CAPS policy Annexure A). - 3.2 For a learner to be promoted from Grade 10 to 11 and Grade 11 to 12, the learner must achieve 40% in three subjects, one of which is an official language at Home Language level, and 30% in three subjects, provided that the School Based Assessment component is submitted in the subject failed.
+See the table below.